 In this lesson we analyze Pink Floyd’s Time guitar solo using guitar tab and scale diagrams, uncovering how David Gilmour gets so much mileage from a single scale.
 If you just take a casual listen to it, it may not seem like much is going on.
 But when you look deeper into what’s being played, you see there are some really effective ways to utilize a scale.

-This solo also contains a lot of breathing room, so it’s interesting to analyze note selection over the different chord progressions.
+This solo also contains a lot of breathing room, so it’s interesting to analyze note selection over the different chords in the progression.

 Before diving into the solo itself, we’re going to take a look at the rhythm section and chord progressions behind the solo.
 The chords and rhythm being played will influence scales, notes choices, and dynamics of the solo.